kind2-mc/kind2/doc/usr/source/home.rst

 Building and installing
 -----------------------

+Start by installing `opam <https://zeromq.org/download>`_ and `libzmq <https://zeromq.org/download>`_ following the instructions on their websites.
 Move to the top-level directory of the Kind 2 distribution, Then, run

 .. code-block:: none